 - Vibration: Off

-Some of the above settings do ultimately come down to personal preference.
-For example, if you’re using to playing on Tactical Button Layout, then you should, of course, use that.
-However, is you’re just jumping into Apex Legends for the first time, Default may be the way to go.
+Some of the above settings do ultimately come down to your personal preference.
+For example, if you’re used to playing on Tactical Button Layouts, then you should, of course, use that.
+However, if you’re just jumping into Apex Legends for the first time, Default may be the way to go.

 As for the sensitivities, lying somewhere in the middle is always a good rule of thumb.
-However, if you’re feeling like your aim is a little too fast or too slow, drop the sensitivity down by one and see how that feels.
+However, if you’re feeling like your aim is a little too fast or too slow, adjust the sensitivity down or up by one and see how that feels.
+The thing to remember with controller settings is that you need to be comfortable while in game.
+Don’t make drastic changes and throw your game before you can get used to the new feeling.